OCTOBER 7 – 8, 2023

 In the last 18 months, LYC has done two things targeted directly at retaining our junior sailors after college while also attracting post-college sailors from other areas located in New York.
 The first was the purchase of 20 z420s to expand our existing dinghy and keel boat team racing offerings.
 These z420s are used for both inter-club and intra-club events.
 The second was a restructuring of membership costs for younger sailors in recognition of the cost realities of post-college life in our area.

 When combined with competitive winter sailing, and our Ideal 18, one-design, and big-boat programs make Larchmont Yacht Club the preferred choice for post-college sailing.
 And our affordable Summer Memberships include access to our clubhouse and waterfront facilities at a modest cost giving you a feel for what it would be like to be an active and permanent part of our LYC sailing community.

 I encourage you to visit LarchmontYC.org for links to the z420 and Winter Sailing (IC Dinghy) fleets or contact LYC Sailing Director Doug Reynolds ([email protected]) or any Club officer with any questions.

 All of us here at Larchmont Yacht Club extend our best wishes for your team’s success in the Intercollegiate Offshore Regatta.
 Enjoy your weekend here and enjoy Larchmont Yacht Club.
 I look forward to seeing you on the water.

 Commodore, Larchmont Yacht Club

-Our members among you this weekend are driven by a passion for sailing.
-Their contributions here as volunteers or boat-loaners are repayment for the rewards of their own sailing experiences and investment in sailing’s future with you.
-Please join me in thanking all of them and our partners, including Larchmont Yacht Club and the Storm Trysail Foundation, for making this regatta happen.
+Please join me in thanking all of the volunteers, our sponsors, and our partners, including Larchmont Yacht Club and the Storm Trysail Foundation, for making this regatta happen.